EmmaDawsonDev/tdd-meetup/README.md

     - My meetups page shows a list of meetups the user is organising

 - As a logged in website user I want to be able to log out so that my information is not visible to others sharing the same device
-    - When logged in, a log out button is visible in the header
+    - When logged in, a log out button is visible in the header ✅
-    - When clicked the site logs me out, forgets any data stored and returns me to the homepage
+    - When clicked the site logs me out, forgets any data stored and no longer shows my name in the header ✅
-    - The log in button should show in the header once logged out.
+    - The log in button should show in the header once logged out. ✅

 - As a meetup organiser I want to be able to publish a meetup event so that I can share it with users of the site
     - Once logged in an Add meetup button should render on the main page